dkulsh/techwiddeep/content/english/blog/books/thinking-in-bets.md

 The book can feel verbose, repeating themes of uncertainty and decision-making.
 As a poker player, not a writer, Annie Duke’s prose lacks the magnetic pull of books like *The Power of Habit* by Charles Duhigg, which turns a dry topic into a captivating narrative.

-Still, I’m glad I read *Thinking in Bets*.
-It didn’t ignite a burning need to improve my decisions but offered *practical steps* to make better choices and avoid lamenting failures as mere skill gaps.
-Life is a long poker game—better decisions win most hands, but sometimes, it’s just *bad luck*.
+It didn’t make me crave better decisions, but it gave me tools to get there—and to accept failures as part luck, not just skill.
+Life’s a long poker game: better decisions win more hands, but sometimes, bad luck strikes.

-That’s *Thinking in Bets*!
-Explore more book reviews in our [Books category](#) to continue your journey of growth.
-Share your feedback, like, comment, or reach out!
+What’s one decision you’re rethinking?
+Share in the comments and let’s deal a better hand together!

 ![Book Cover](/images/books/thinking-in-bets/book-cover.png)